nyoumi/freeAsana-chrome-plugin/README.md

 # freeAsana-chrome-plugin
-a chrome plugin to use premium options of asana
+a chrome plugin to use premium options of asana free